jg-rp/ruby-liquid2/docs/arrays.md

 {% endfor %}
 ```

-Square brackets are optional in the left-hand side of a filtered expression or a for loop target, as long as there's at least two items.
+Square brackets are optional on the left-hand side of a filtered expression or a for loop target, as long as there's at least two items.

 ```liquid
 {{ 1, 2, 3 | join: '-' }}